YeaSeb/es-cec-input/README.md

 Ensure all your keys are supported and try again until you get no output.

 # Autostart on boot
-To start on boot, add to user's crontab.
+To start on boot,first save clone the repo in /home/osmc/es-cec-input add the included systemd services.

-`crontab -e`

-Add the line,

-`@reboot nohup /home/pi/PATH/TO/THE/SCRIPT/es-cec-input.py`
+`cp ./systemd/* ~/.local/share/systemd/user/ && systemctl daemon-reload --user`

+and enable it

+`systemctl --user enable es-cec-input --now`

 # Supported Keyboard Keys

 **Note: You must set up your keyboard in Emulation Station first (pick a key for all options!) or the script will not work**

+by default, this python script uses the cc/subtitles button on the remote to exit applications.

 As keys need to be mapped from retroarch.cfg supported keys to corresponding uinput supported keys not all the keys are available.
 However most are supported, as seen below